Efficient Vertex-Label Distance Oracles for Planar Graphs: Introduction

 \section{Introduction}

 Imagine you are driving your car and suddenly see you are about to run out of gas.
 What should you do?
 Obviously, you should find the closest gas station.
-This is the {\em vertex-to-label distance query problem}.
-Various software applications like Waze and Google maps attempt to provide such a functionality.
+This is the {\em vertex-label distance query problem}.
+Various software applications like Waze and Google Maps attempt to provide such a functionality.
 The idea is to preprocess the locations of service providers, such as gas stations, hospitals, pubs and metro stations in advance, so that when a user, whose location is not known a priori, asks for the distance to the closest service provider, the information can be retrieved as quickly as possible.
+A dual situation is, for example, when a taxi company wants to dispatch a taxi from the station closest to the location where the taxi is required.
+Clearly, this problem can be solved using a {\em vertex-label} distance oracle by transposing the original graph.

 We study this problem from a theoretical point of view.
 We model the network as a planar graph with labeled vertices (e.g., a vertex labeled as a gas station).
 We study distance oracles for such graphs.
 A {\em vertex-label distance oracle} is a data structure that represents the input graph and can be queried for the distance between any vertex and the closest vertex with a desired label.
 We consider approximate distance oracles, which, for any given fixed parameter $\eps>0$, return a distance estimate that is at least the true distance queried, and at most $(1+\eps)$ times the true distance (this is known as a $(1+\eps)$-stretch).
-One would like an oracle with the following properties; queries should be answered quickly, the oracle should consume little space, and the construction of the oracle should take as little time as possible.
-We use the notation \spacetime{O(S(n))}{O(T(n))} to express the space requirement and query time of a distance oracle.
+One would like an oracle with the following properties: queries should be answered quickly, the oracle should consume little space, and the construction of the oracle should take as little time as possible.
+We use the notation \spacetime{O(S(n))}{O(T(n))} to express the dependency of the space requirement and query time of a distance oracle on $n$, the number of vertices in the graph.

-The vertex-to-label distance query problem was introduced by Hermelin, Levy, Weimann and Yuster \cite{Hermelin}.
-For any integer $k\geq 2$, they gave a \lengthstretch{4k-5} \spacetime{O(kn^{1+1/k})}{O(k)} vertex-label distance oracle (expected space) for undirected general (i.e., non-planar) graphs.
-This is not efficient when the number $l$ of distinct labels is $o(n^{1/k})$.
-They also presented a \lengthstretch{2^{k}-1} \spacetime{O(knl^{1/k})}{O(k)} undirected oracle, and showed how to maintain label changes in sub-linear time.
-Chechik \cite{Chechik} improved the latter two results to \lengthstretch{4k-5} and similar space/time bounds.